Related Articles

 Why Do People Check Your Credit Information?

-Your credit information may be pulled for a variety of reasons, such as a lender who is reviewing a loan application you’ve submitted or an insurance company deciding how much to charge for a policy.
+Your credit information may be pulled for various reasons, such as a lender reviewing a loan application you’ve submitted or an insurance company deciding how much to charge for a policy.

-When someone checks your credit report, they’re typically looking for positive or negative financial habits.
+When someone checks your credit report, they typically look for positive or negative financial habits.

 Positive habits are what most people consider good financial practices and may include:3